 The easiest way of getting from Punta Cana to Catalina Island are the excursions described above.
 Especially as there are no Isla Catalina hotels, there are also no other means of transport than guided tours.
 Of course, you could ask a fisherman to bring you over, but it will be pretty bumpy and expensive as well.

 What to do on Catalina Island?

-Like many islands in the Caribbean, Isla Catalina is famous for its beach(es) and the turquoise water.
-You will have a great time admiring the scenery, having a dip into the warm water and get some tan.
-There is also some snorkeling along the beach and during the tour and the catamaran cruise to the island is an attraction itself.
+Like many islands in the Caribbean, Isla Catalina is famous for its beach(es) and turquoise water.
+You will have a great time admiring the scenery, having a dip in the warm water and getting some tan.
+There is also some snorkeling along the beach and during the tour, plus the catamaran cruise to the island is an attraction itself.
 Besides this, you can get a massage from local people or explore the island on foot.

 How is the beach on Catalina Island?

 Isla Catalina has a wonderful beach, even it might be a tiny bit less attractive than the one on Isla Saona.
 However, in the end, it probably equals out as there are fewer people at Catalina Island and you will have a great beach time on both islands.

 Are there any hotels on Catalina Island?

 There is no option to spend the night at Catalina Island as there are no Isla Catalina hotels.

 The sun is always shining in paradise, so it does at Isla Catalina. 🙂

 Even the Dominican Republic has a dry and a rainy season, traveling is possible year-round – without a problem, which means you can also go on a Catalina Island excursion year-round.
 The same I have explained here about the seasons in the Dominican Republic is also valid for Isla Catalina.
 So even if there might be some showers the one or other day, you hardly have any day without sunshine, even in the rainy season.